4castRenewables/ens10/mlproject/README.md

 ### Preprocess ENS10 dataset

-In case you need to preprocess the ENS10 dataset follow this steps:
+In case you need to preprocess the ENS10 dataset follow these steps:

 1. Load the following modules and activate the virtual environment you created
 ```commandline